samply/lens_beacon_service/README.md

 A GUI component has been set up to allow researchers to run searches against multiple Beacon sites, see [lens-beacon](https://github.com/samply/lens-beacon).

-The GUI is able to talk to the lens_beacon_service via a RESTful API.
+The GUI is able to talk to the lens-beacon-service via a RESTful API.

 The GUI has its own internal language for describing the queries that users are makeing, known as AST.
 This is a hierarchically structured graph that reflects the structure of the query as seen in the GUI.
 The leaf nodes of the hierarchy represent the search terms specified by the user.

-The GUI serializes the AST hierarchy into JSON and sends it to the lens_beacon_service.
+The GUI serializes the AST hierarchy into JSON and sends it to the lens-beacon-service.

-The AST is converted by this service into Beacon filters, which are used to build queries that are sent to all of the Beacon sites that are registered at the lens_beacon_service.
+The AST is converted by this service into Beacon filters, which are used to build queries that are sent to all of the Beacon sites that are registered at the lens-beacon-service.

 Results coming back from the sites are converted into FHIR measure reports, which are serialized and returned to The GUI.